joeynmt/joeynmt/docs/source/faq.rst

    Consider reducing ``batch_size``.
 The mini-batch size can be virtually increased by a factor of *k* by setting ``batch_multiplier`` to *k*.
    Tensor operations are still performed with ``batch_size`` instances each, but model updates are done after *k* of these mini-batches.

-- **My model performs well on the validation set, but terrible on the test set.
+- **My model performs well on the validation set, but terribly on the test set.
 What's wrong?**
    Make sure that your validation set is similar to the data you want to test on, that it's large enough and that you're not "over-tuning" your model.

 - **My model produces translations that are generally too short.
 What's wrong?**